Hack23/cia/SECURITY_ARCHITECTURE.md

 ## 📝 Conclusion

 The Citizen Intelligence Agency employs a comprehensive, defense-in-depth security architecture that spans from application-level controls to infrastructure security.
-By implementing multiple layers of protection—including network security, data encryption, identity management, continuous monitoring, and robust data versioning and integrity controls—the system achieves a robust security posture aligned with industry best practices and compliance frameworks.
+By implementing multiple layers of protection, we ensure the confidentiality, integrity, and availability of sensitive political data.

 Key security highlights include: